-Bronson Hospitals Nationally Recognized for Excellence In Information Technology
+Bronson Hospitals Nationally Recognized for Excellence in Information Technology

 Bronson Battle Creek, Bronson Methodist and Bronson LakeView hospitals have once again been named to the nation’s ‘Most Wired Hospitals and Health Systems’ list.
-The 2016 list, based on Hospitals & Health Networks’ Most Wired® Survey, recognizes hospitals that are successfully using technology to improve the efficiency of patient care delivery and how patients interact with their providers.
+The 2016 list, based on Hospitals and Health Networks’ Most Wired® Survey, recognizes hospitals that are successfully using technology to improve the efficiency of patient care delivery and how patients interact with their providers.